 Tarkovsky is considered one of the finest Soviet filmmakers, and if this book is a good indicator of his brilliance, then he is one of the best Russian-born writers too.
 Such an uncompromising thinker!
 I have seen just one of his seven films so far, but several cinephile firends had told me to look for […]

 Author Archive | Durham County Library

-Durham County Library will host local author and poet Judy Hogan for a talk on her poetry collection, This River, at 7 p.m. on Tuesday, January 27 at the South Regional Library, 4505 S. Alston Ave.
-A book signing will follow the reading.
+Durham County Library will host author Danielle Robinson for a reading from her poetry collection, A Slice of Purple Pie, at 7 p.m. on Monday, April 13, at the South Regional Library, 4505 S. Alston Ave.